If you need gift ideas for bodybuilders and other types of weightlifters, this post is for you.

-All that's need to track weight is a simple bathroom scale.
-I recommend the EatSmart Precision bathroom scale, which is a high quality, low cost body scale.
+All that’s needed to track weight is a simple bathroom scale.
+I recommend the Etekcity bathroom scale, which is a high-quality, low-cost body scale.

-It measures weight accurately and consistently.
-That's all you need in a scale.
+It measures your weight accurately and consistently.
+That’s all you need in a scale.

 While body weight is one important piece of information that a bodybuilder needs for tracking body progress, it’s not the only one.